chirag127/chirag127/README.md

 ### Hi there 👋

 - 👋 I’m @chirag127.
-- 👀 I’m interested in privacy solutions,cyber security,data protection.
+- 👀 I’m interested in cyber security, artificial intelligence.
-- 🌱 I’m currently learning Typescript.
+- 🌱 I’m currently learning Python.
 - 💞️ I’m looking to contribute on repositories which are saving my time in anyway.
 ---
 <h2 align="center">More insight of my GitHub account</h2>